|NBA Experience||13th season|

 |HS||Clearwater (Clearwater, Fla.)|

 |College||University of Central Florida '97; Shepard Broad College of Law '01|

 Barnaky came to the NBA with 10 years of collegiate officiating experience in several major conferences, including the SEC, Big East and Conference USA.
-He completed three years of postseason officiating in the NIT (2008-10).
-He officiated the 2008, 2009 and 2010 NBA G League Playoffs, and the 2009 and 2010 NBA G League Finals.
+He officiated the NBA G League playoffs from 2008-10 and the NBA G League Finals in 2009 and 2010.

 Barnaky and his wife have three children.

 |Favorite Musician||Chris Botti|